Cradle of Filth: Move to Roadrunner (2004–2010)

-Long-term drummer Adrian Erlandsson departed the band in November 2006, with the intention of devoting his energies to his two side projects, Needleye and Nemhain.
-The official press release from Roadrunner saw Erlandsson state "I have enjoyed my time with Cradle but it is now time to move on.
+Long-term drummer Adrian Erlandsson departed the band in November 2006, to devote his energies to his two side projects, Needleye and Nemhain.
+The official press release from Roadrunner saw Erlandsson state, "I have enjoyed my time with Cradle but it is now time to move on.
 I feel I am going out on a high as Thornography is definitely our best album to date".
-He was replaced by Martin "Marthus" Škaroupka.
+He was replaced with Martin "Marthus" Škaroupka.

-Work on the eighth studio album, released in October 2008 as Godspeed on the Devil's Thunder, began early that year following a GWAR-supported tour which took place in Russia, Ukraine, United Kingdom, Romania, Slovakia and North America.
-Godspeed is a concept album based around the legend of Gilles de Rais, a 15th-century French nobleman who fought alongside Joan of Arc and accumulated great wealth before becoming an occultist, sexual deviant and murderer.
+Work on the eighth studio album, released in October 2008 as Godspeed on the Devil's Thunder, began early that year following a Gwar-supported tour in Russia, Ukraine, United Kingdom, Romania, Slovakia and North America.
+Godspeed is a concept album based on the legend of Gilles de Rais, a 15th-century French nobleman who fought alongside Joan of Arc and accumulated great wealth before becoming an occultist, sexual deviant and alleged murderer.
 Kerrang! preferred the album to the "relatively weak" Thornography, calling it "grandiose and epic", while Metal Hammer said it had "genuine narrative depth and emotional resonance", and Terrorizer called it "cohesive, consistent and convincing".
 It sold 11,000 copies in its week of release, entering the Billboard 200 at No. 48.

-Controversy over Suffolk Icon Nomination
+Controversy over Suffolk Icon nomination (2010)

 In 2010, Dani Filth was nominated by members of the public for the "Suffolk Icons" campaign, run by the organisation Choose Suffolk to promote the county through iconic images of people, places, and products.
 While many nominations focused on traditional scenes and figures such as beach huts, historic buildings, and Sir Bobby Robson, Filth's image quickly became the most popular, receiving over 13,000 votes—more than six times the total of the next most popular nominee.
 Despite this, Filth was excluded from the final shortlist of 20 icons selected by a judging panel, which featured only conventional and historic imagery.
 The decision to drop him sparked criticism and debate over cultural representation and the dismissal of public input.
-A spokesperson for Choose Suffolk stated that the panel had selected finalists they felt had "countywide resonance," though no official reason was given for Filth’s exclusion.
+A spokesperson for Choose Suffolk stated that the panel had selected finalists they felt had "countywide resonance," though no official reason was given for Filth's exclusion.
 Responding to the nomination at the time, Filth said: "I've spent the majority of my life either in Ipswich or Woodbridge and Hadleigh... so I guess this is where my heart lies.
 So in that respect it's a compliment really.
 Although, I prefer a pint of Adnams myself."